 King Arthur White Whole Wheat is mild in flavor and finely ground, so there is no “wheaty” flavor or bulky texture to compete with desirable tenderness or subtle spices.
 The dough and the cookies both freeze well, though rarely do they last that long.
 Add a decorative sugar crunch on the top like snowflakes for a homemade Snickerdoodle Christmas gift, cookie exchange, or holiday platter.

-1 cup butter
+- 1 cup butter softened

-1 1/2 cups sugar
+- 1 1/2 cups coconut palm sugar or regular sugar

-2 large eggs
+- 2 large eggs

-2 teaspoons cream of tartar
+- 2 teaspoons cream of tartar

-1 teaspoon baking soda
+- 1 teaspoon baking soda

-1/4 teaspoon salt
+- 1/4 teaspoon sea salt

-3 tablespoons sugar
+- 3 tablespoons coconut palm sugar or regular sugar

-2 teaspoons cinnamon
+- 2 teaspoons cinnamon

-Mix sugar and cinnamon for topping in a small bowl.
+- Mix sugar and cinnamon for topping in a small bowl.

-Bake for 8-10 minutes.
+- Bake for 8-10 minutes.
 Remove from pan and cool on wire racks.

-For High Altitude, add 1/4 cup more flour.
+- For High Altitude, add 1/4 cup more flour.